K33N-K0-Der/Solidity_Project_Metacrafters/README.md

 1. Public variables to store details about the token:

--> Token Name
+-> Token Name.
--> Token Abbreviation
+-> Token Abbreviation.
--> Total Supply
+-> Total Supply.
 2. A mapping to keep track of balances associated with each address.

 3. A mint function to increase the total supply and the balance of a specified address.